ElDokmak/LLMs/Fine-Tuning/README.md

 ```

 ### QLoRA summary
-* The original pre-trained weights are quantized to 4-bit and kept frozen.
+* The original pre-trained weights are quantized into 4-bit and kept frozen.
 Then a small number of trainable parameters in the form of low-rank adpters are introduced during fine-tuning.
 These adapters are trained to adapt the pre-trained model to specific task in FP16.
 * When it comes to computations the 4-bit quantized weights are dequantized back to FP16.
 * After fine-tuning the model consists of the original weights in 4-bit and the additional low-rank adapters in their higher precision format.
 * The adpaters are in higher format for a few reasons: